amillard/plaque2seq/README.md

 ---

-Developed at the [Becky Mayer Centre of Reserach](https://le.ac.uk/research/centres/phage-research).
+Developed at the [Becky Mayer Centre for Phage Research](https://le.ac.uk/research/centres/phage-research).
 Independently tested by research groups at the Univeristy of Warwick and Sheffield University.

 ## Preprint & Protocol